ZacharyGott/Pygame-GeneticAlgo/README.md

 # Pygame-GeneticAlgo
-Genetic algorithm that learns how to play a Pygame mini-game
+Genetic algorithm that learns how to play a Pygame mini-game<br /><br />

+A set of 8 bots will learn to navigate a customizable maze and reach a target.
+They will be eliminated if they hit a wall and at the end of the round, the top 2 bots are selected to undergo genetic processes to form 6 offspring

 # What You Need
 The Pygame module